State Coastal Beach Reservations

 In addition to the closure of campgrounds, Appalachian Trail shelters, campsites, and privies within the Massachusetts state parks system are also temporarily closed due to the spread of the COVID-19 virus.

 Agency managed golf courses (Ponkapoag Golf Course in the Town of Canton and the Leo J. Martin Golf Course in the Town of Weston) have not yet opened for the season.
 All golf related activities are prohibited.

 As of Saturday, March 14, 2020, all agency owned ice rinks throughout the Commonwealth have closed to the public.
 DCR managed ice rinks have permanently closed for the season (these rinks were previously scheduled to closed on Sunday, March 22, 2020).
-Agency rinks operated by third parties are closed until Monday, May 4, 2020, at which time the closure of ice rinks will be reassessed.
+Agency rinks operated by third parties are closed until Monday, May 18, 2020, at which time the closure of ice rinks will be reassessed.
 Additionally, during the temporary closure all associated events at these locations are cancelled.

 During this public health emergency, the department has postponed several upcoming lifeguard qualification and recertification tests.
 Please continue to visit the agency’s DCR Lifeguarding webpage for the most up-to-date test schedule information.